PatrykSpierewka/Dermatology-MNIST-Classification/README.md

 - augmentation: generating additional, similar images for each of the minority classes using tensorflow keras (only train set).

 ### MLP classification
+Classification was done using MLP with 784 neural input, 196 neural hidden layer and 7 neural output.